-With the city in high spirits during the Summer Festival, may choose to stay on shore for your evening meal.
+With the city in high spirits during the Summer Festival, guests may choose to stay onshore for their evening meal.

 Dubrovnik offers no shortage of restaurants to satisfy the palate of every discerning diner.
 A particularly popular stop-off during the Summer Festival is Nautika, with its unbeatable waterfront location and firm focus on fusing fine dining with contemporary cuisine.

-Another favourite among yacht-goers is 360, a Michelin-starred restaurant that takes full advantage of the catch-fresh seafood from the Adriatic.
+Another favorite among yacht-goers is 360 Restaurant, a Michelin-starred restaurant that takes full advantage of the catch-fresh seafood from the Adriatic.
 The menu is offset by a lovely venue overlooking the water and locally-sourced wine that has scooped up multiple awards.

 On the top floor of the five-star Hotel Dubrovnik Palace, the Sunset Lounge is a chic and sophisticated venue for cocktails, with a resident piano player in the evenings.

 Sip a martini or a glass of Croatian wine as you enjoy the spectacular, panoramic views; you may spot your yacht at anchor in the bay, or catch a glimpse of Mljet island in the distance on a clear day.
 And if you decide to stay for dinner, the hotel's Maslina Tavern is an excellent choice for classic Dalmatian cuisine.

 According to local tradition, the verdant Dalmatian island of Mljet, lying to the west of Dubrovnik, was once home to the nymph Calypso, who lured the Greek adventurer Odysseus into staying here for seven years.
 It's a remarkably beautiful place, and the western tip of the island is a protected national park.